2025 Formula One World Championship

-The 2025 FIA Formula One World Championship is an ongoing motor racing championship for Formula One cars and the 76th running of the Formula One World Championship.
-It is recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
-The championship is contested over twenty-four Grands Prix held around the world.
-It began in March and will end in December.
+The 2025 FIA Formula One World Championship was a motor racing championship for Formula One cars and the 76th running of the Formula One World Championship.
+It was recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
+The championship was contested over 24 Grands Prix held around the world.
+It began in March and ended in December.